pockerman/qubit-notes/README.md

 ## Software engineering

+- <a href="software_engineering/2025-08-16-some-best-practices-api-design.md"> qubit-note: Some Best Practices in API Design</a>
 - <a href="software_engineering/2025-08-16-semantic-caching.md">qubit-note: Semantic Caching</a>
 - <a href="software_engineering/2025-08-14-unique-id-generation.md">qubit-note: Unique ID Generation</a>
 - <a href="software_engineering/2025-08-13-architecture-patterns-ports-and-adapters-pattern.md">qubit-note: Architecture Patterns-Ports and Adapters Pattern</a>